MaddieHwray/JekyllSite/site/_posts/2018-01-23-Changing-times.md

 title: Changing times
 subtitle: Adapting to new possibilities
 excerpt: >-
   Nothing stays the same forever.
-Without change there is n possibilties for newness and growth.
+Without change there are no possibilties for newness and growth.

 date: '2018-01-23'
 thumb_img_path: images/4.jpeg